 - This occurs because the skin’s primary function after a breast augmentation is to heal.

-Your incision will tend to end up a different color than your other skin, naturally.
+Your incision will tend to end up a different colour than your other skin, naturally.
 This is normal as your body is healing from the surgery and as the tissue has been changed by the incision.

-The area of incision, whether you’re Surgeon has inserted the implant through your underarm, areola, or under the breast (infra-mammary crease incisions) , may NOT color as darkly as the rest of your skin – because the skin itself it a different color initially, and where the scar is, it likely always will be slightly different in colour or tone and texture to your other skin, meaning it will look different tanned or otherwise.
+The area of incision, whether you’re Surgeon has inserted the implant through your underarm, areola, or under the breast (infra-mammary crease incisions) , may NOT colour as darkly as the rest of your skin – because the skin itself it a different color initially, and where the scar is, it likely always will be slightly different in colour or tone and texture to your other skin, meaning it will look different tanned or otherwise.